A Short Analysis of Rupert Brooke’s ‘The Soldier’

 The patriotic message of the poem is evident in its repeated mention of ‘England’ and ‘English’ – six times in all.
 But a closer analysis of the poem reveals that it also offers subtler hints of its proud patriotism.
 For example, ‘foreign’, in the ‘foreign field’ of the second line, finds itself echoed and elongated into ‘for ever England’ in the next line, neatly bringing home the fact that, although English soldiers may die quickly and horrifically on the fields of France, the English values that led to them giving their lives for a cause – courage, pride, pluck – will last forever.

 The ‘suns of home’ and idea of ‘dust’ as both the earth and the remains of the soldier (‘dust to dust’) would be grimly reworked several years later by a very different war poet, Wilfred Owen, in his poem ‘Futility’.
-You can read our analysis of Owen’s ‘Futility’ here.
+You can read our analysis of Owen’s ‘Futility’ here (and we’ve picked Owen’s greatest poems in a separate post).
 Read our pick of Rupert Brooke’s five best poems here.

 Posted on February 16, 2016, in Literature and tagged Analysis, Books, Classics, Close Reading, English Literature, Literary Criticism, Literature, Poetry, Rupert Brooke, The Soldier.
 Bookmark the permalink.
 2 Comments.